Support the news

 Fitchburg Art Museum - As of March 13 at 4 p.m., the museum is closed to the public until further notice.

-DeCordova Sculpture Park And Museum - Effectively immediately, the indoor galleries will be closed and will remain closed until the planned late April opening of the spring exhibition, “Visionary New England.”
-The Sculpture Park will remain open and admission is free.
+DeCordova Sculpture Park And Museum - Effectively immediately, the indoor galleries will be closed and will remain closed until further notice.

-The Charles River Museum - The museum is closed at least through Sunday, March 29 and has suspended its public event schedule through the end of April.
+The Charles River Museum - The museum is closed until further notice and has suspended its public event schedule through the end of April.

 MIT Museum - The museum will close at 5 p.m. today and remain closed until further notice.

-USS Constitution Museum - The museum is closed to the public to minimize and will reassess the public health situation at the end of March.
+USS Constitution Museum - The museum is closed to the public.

-MIT’s List Visual Art Center - UPDATE: The museum will close to the public beginning Friday, March 13, and will remain closed until further notice.
+MIT’s List Visual Art Center - The museum closed to the public beginning Friday, March 13, and will remain closed until further notice.
 All events and programs through early May have been canceled or postponed.

 Rose Art Museum at Brandeis University - Effective March 16, the museum will suspend all onsite operations and will remain closed until April 30.